ConorHogan/MachineLearning-and-Statistics-Project/README.md

 The test I performed included:
 1. Various Batch Sizes (32, 16, 4, 2) - I found that smaller batch sizes tended to perform better
 2. Increasing the number of epochs - After testing 500 epoch I found that the model prediction stopped improving at around the 250 epoch mark so I set the standard number of epochs at 300 and introduced early stopping.
-3. Number of Units per Layer - There was no conclusive result showing that increasing the size of the hidden layer beyond the size of the inputs led to a increase in performance.
+3. Number of Units per Layer - There was no conclusive result showing that increasing the size of the hidden layer beyond the size of the inputs led to better predictions.
 4. Number of Units per Layer - Here I added second and third layers of various sizes.
 Having just 1 additional hidden layer seemed to perform better than three.

 ### 4.5 Further Tuning